How to train for a marathon takes patience, a long-term approach and a razor sharp focus.

 You do NOT have to run high mileage to be strong at the distance.

 I have run as high as 142 miles in a week and had better results running 80 miles per week training for marathons.

 Your time is precious and training for a marathon involves a great deal of boring, monotonous, hard work to get results.

 That being said, the more you do it, the better you will feel and more confident you will be.

 Well that is a question that will be answered differently by different people.

 It can be boring and fun at the same time.

 There will be times no one will care if you are out on the road or not.

-YOU need to take the initiative and commit to your goal and surround yourself with close friends for inspiration, and stick with a strong community i.e. run dream achieve, that understands your hard work.
+You need to take the initiative and commit to your goal.
+Surround yourself with close friends for inspiration, and stick with a strong community.

 I thought high mileage was the secret for some time but learned otherwise.